 RIGHTS ATTACHING TO LOTS

-All lots in Quilcene Cemetery will be sold, and are conveyed by deed of ownership for burial or placement of memorial marker purposes only.
+All lots in Quilcene Cemetery will be sold, and are conveyed by Certificate of Ownership for burial or placement of memorial marker purposes only.

 Funerals within Quilcene Cemetery shall be under the control of the Cemetery District.